-Officer decision making at a strategic level is led by the Senior Management Team, comprising the Chief Executive, the Director of Finance and Transformation (as S.151 Officer), and the Head of Legal and Democratic Services (in their role as Monitoring Officer).
-The Team meets formally on a bi-weekly basis and standing items of business include finance, policy, governance, human resources, performance management and the delivery of the Council's priorities.
+Officer decision making at a strategic level is led by the Senior Leadership Team, comprising the Chief Executive, the Section151 Officer, the Monitoring Officer, the Head of Built Environment, the Head of Community and Wellbeing and the Head of Customer Service and Transformation.
+The Team meets formally on a weekly basis and standing items of business include finance, policy, governance, human resources, performance management and the delivery of the Council's priorities.